niw/readability_importer/README.md

 You can grab your Readability email address in [My Account](https://www.readability.com/account/email) page.

-If you have a file includes a URL per line, also you can use ``--url`` option.
+If you have a file includes a URL per line, also you can use ``--urls`` option.

-    cat path_to_file | readability_importer import -e <Your Readability Email Address> --url -
+    cat path_to_file | readability_importer import -e <Your Readability Email Address> --urls -

 Or, just simply assign URLs.

-    readability_importer import -e <Your Readability Email Address> --url http://a.com http://b.com
+    readability_importer import -e <Your Readability Email Address> --urls http://a.com http://b.com

 Note
 ----